Process of Withdrawal

 First stage: Guidelines set

-The first stage of the withdrawal process is for the European Council (without the participation of the UK) to provide guidelines for withdrawal negotiations between the EU and the UK.
-European Council President Donald Tusk sent the first draft of the negotiating guidelines to Member States within 48 hours of the UK triggering Article 50.
+The first stage of the withdrawal process was for the European Council (without the participation of the UK) to provide guidelines for withdrawal negotiations between the EU and the UK.

 The European Parliament has also voted on a resolution to inform the Council’s negotiating mandate.
 The resolution outlines the Parliament’s key principles and red lines, but is not binding on the Council.